-Do you sometimes use baking soda to deodorize your fridge or get rid of a bad smell in your room?
-Well, did you know that baking soda can also be used in gardening?
+Do you sometimes use baking soda to deodorize your fridge or eliminate a bad smell in your room?
+Did you know that baking soda can also be used in gardening?

-It has a ton of great uses in the garden, and today we’re going to talk about a few of them.
-It can help you get rid of certain pests, keep the compost smell at bay, and do a lot of other things.
+It has many great uses in the garden; today, we will discuss a few of them.
+It can help you get rid of certain pests, keep the compost smell at bay, and do many other things.

-Here, we’ll show you how to use baking soda in your garden and share some of the amazing benefits it can offer.
+Here, we’ll show you how to use baking soda in your garden and share some of its benefits.

 1. Weed Killer

-You can use a baking soda and vinegar mixture to create a weed killer.
+You can use baking soda and vinegar to create a weed killer.

 You can also sprinkle raw baking soda on weeds between pavers.